IhsanAli-mia/GSOC_Organization_Since_2016/README.md

 ## Manual

 The repository contains a .csv file that has all the output data, along with the source file used to generate it.
-Data in form of JSON file was taken from the gsoc-organizations repo.
-There might occur duplicates in the csv file due to organization names changing across the years.
+The JSON data was sourced from the `gsoc-organizations` repository.
+There might be duplicates in the CSV file due to organization names changing across the years.
+Manual inspection or further processing might be required to address such inconsistencies.

+## Contributions

+Contributions are welcome!
+If you notice any issues or have ideas for improvement, feel free to open an issue or submit a pull request.

 Thank you and Best of Luck!